3R Waste

 Waste batteries

 There are many different types of batteries.
 Commonly used manganese and alkaline batteries contain zinc, manganese dioxide, and iron.
-Button batteries contain a small amount of silver.
-Nickel-cadmium and lithium batteries contain nickel, cobalt and lead, with lead being a particularly harmful chemical.
-Lead-acid batteries used in batteries also contain harmful chemicals such as sulfuric acid and lead.
-For this reason, the Environment and Safety Center collects used batteries as waste batteries or lead-acid batteries in batches once a year and outsources their disposal to an external specialist.
+Button batteries contain a small amount of silver, while nickel-cadmium and lithium batteries contain nickel, cobalt, and lead – and lead is a particularly harmful substance.
+Lead-acid batteries also contain toxic sulfuric acid.
+For this reason, the Environment and Safety Center collects waste batteries for disposal and lead-acid batteries in batches.
+Their removal is outsourced to an external specialist once a year.

 Collection status of waste batteries